 - Smiling: A partially opened mouth, with upturned corners is a telltale sign that your dog is feeling relaxed and doing well.
 Some teeth may be visible, but not in an aggressive manner.

 - Wagging tail: This is the sign of doggy happiness that pet parents recognize most readily, and it’s true that there’s nothing better than a thumping tail to bring a smile to your face.
 Bonus points for a wriggling rear!

 - Relaxed ears: Floppy, relaxed ears are another sign of contentedness, as opposed to taut ears, which commonly signal alertness.

 - Rolling over: Have you noticed that your dog has been asking for more belly rubs since switching to raw food?
 “Tummy up” time is a sure sign that your dog is letting their proverbial hair down.

 - Play bow: In a play bow, a dog lowers their chest to the ground while their rear remains up in the air.
 It may be accompanied by a doggy grin or a little bark.
 As its name suggests, a play bow is an invitation to another animal or human that a dog is ready to play!

 - Puppy eyes: Happy dogs have relaxed eyes and eyelids, and will blink often and maintain a soft gaze, whereas narrowed eyes and a hard gaze often signify aggression or fear.

 Improve Your Dog’s Mood and Behavior With Raw K9

 All pet parents dream of a healthier, happier dog.
 When you switch your dog to a raw meat diet with Raw K9, you can rest assured that you are giving them the best chance possible of a life full of smiles, play time, and positive behavior.
-Visit the Raw K9 shop now to get started with our complete beef meals, starter packs, beef bundles, recreational bones, and more.
+Visit the Raw K9 shop now to get started with our complete beef meals, starter packs, beef bundles, bones & treats, and more.